smartdevicelink/sdl_evolution/proposals/NNNN-atf-stabilization-proposal.md

 ATF should not fail script due to internal logic.
 In case if something unusual occurs (SDL is down or connection is terminated) ATF should provide callback to script, and user should decide if script should be failed in this case.

-ATF should provide interface for pre and postconditions for scripts.
-Postcondition should be executed even if test was failed.
+ATF should provide interface for pre and post-conditions for scripts.
+Post-condition should be executed even if test was failed.

 ATF should deploy clear SDL environment for each script run.